-- 8. The Sustainability team administers the structure and supports Board Sponsor and EMT to deliver it.
-Provides strategic advice, target setting and reporting; long-term risk and policy management. - are set up based on the needs and focus of the business.
-These groups are comprised of subject matter experts from within the business There is a nominated lead who shall report to the EMT as appropriate.
-The groups meet as often as necessary and exist until the particular project has completed or the business need has been met
+are set up based on the needs and focus of the business.
+These groups are comprised of subject matter experts from within the business.
+There is a nominated lead sponsor for each group who shall report to the EMT as appropriate.
+The groups meet as often as necessary and exist until the particular project has completed or the business need has been met.